anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 ### Sync managed devices
 Now that Intune for Education has permission to manage your iOS devices, sync with Apple to view a list of your managed devices.

-1. In the **Enrollment program tokens** list, find the token you created.
+1. Go to **Enrollment program tokens** to find the token you created.
 Select the link that's under the **Devices ready to enroll** column in the same row.
 2. Select **Sync device list**.

 Devices that appear in the list are ready for enrollment.
 Power them on to start the enrollment process.